 Cambodian weddings are elaborate affairs that can last up to multiple days.
 Every day, various ceremonies take place, such as the soat mun (monk blessing), sien doan taa (honoring the ancestors), and sompeas ptem (knot-tying ceremony).
+Each of these ceremonies reflects a unique aspect of the Cambodian wedding tradition.

 Cambodian Wedding Traditions